Daniel-Maris/JOREK/diagnostics/catalyst/README.md

 Note that the installation of ParaView has the necessary Catalyst support if you can see the file `libcatalyst-paraview.so` under `paraview/lib/catalyst/` (this is what Catalyst will look for if you set the environment variables as above).
-If this doesn't exist, you may need to ask for ParaView to be rebuilt with
+If this doesn't exist, you may need to ask for ParaView to be rebuilt with Catalyst2 (`libcatalyst` in the Spack package) support.

 Assuming everything is working, you should see the following output when you run the simulation (Catalyst is initialized towards the end of the initialization